grodansparadis/vscp-doc-spec/physical_level_lower_level_protocols.md

 Level II use the full GUID and can handle more data.
 This level is useful for nodes which have more resources.

-## Dumb nodes

-Normally a node have registers as specified by the VSCP standard and it also have a pointer to a MDF (Module Description File) that describes it.
-There is however something that is called a **dumb node** which is a Level II node that only can send (yes possibly also receive) events.
-This type can not do anything else.
-It is defined by a full GUID ans is marked with a dumb node bit in the header (see [vscp.h](https///github.com/grodansparadis/vscp/blob/master/src/vscp/common/vscp.h)).

 ## Transport protocols currently used by VSCP